-The government is providing additional funding of £150 million each year for 2013 to 2014, 2014 to 2015 and 2015 to 2016 to improve provision of physical education and sport in primary schools.
+The government is providing additional funding of £150 million each year for 2013 to 2014, 2014 to 2015 and 2015 to 2016, 2017 to 2018 to improve provision of physical education and sport in primary schools.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in school.
 Schools with 17 or more eligible pupils receives £16,000, plus £5 per pupil.
 At Edgar Sewter Primary, we pride ourselves on being a happy and healthy place to learn.

 In our school we are using this funding by working with the Halesworth and Bungay Cluster Partnership to: